Link to this sectionModels#

 | Public | Anyone can view on Explore page |

-To change visibility, click the visibility badge (e.g., private or public) on the model page.
+To change visibility, click the visibility badge (e.g., private or public) in the page header.
+Visibility is set at the project level, so this controls all models in the project.
 Switching to private takes effect immediately.
 Switching to public shows a confirmation dialog before applying.

 Remove a model you no longer need: